-Her research centres on an ongoing interdisciplinary collaborative research endeavor— the Orlando Project (www.ualberta.ca/orlando), which published its flagship literary historical textbase online with Cambridge University Press in 2006 (orlando.cambridge.org) and continues to innovate in the pro...
+Dr. Brown's research centres on an ongoing interdisciplinary collaborative research endeavour — the Orlando Project (www.ualberta.ca/orlando), which published its flagship literary-historical textbase online with Cambridge University Press in 2006 (orlando.cambridge.org) and continues to innovate...

-Her research centres on an ongoing interdisciplinary collaborative research endeavor— the Orlando Project (www.ualberta.ca/orlando), which published its flagship literary historical textbase online with Cambridge University Press in 2006 (orlando.cambridge.org) and continues to innovate in the production of advanced tools for feminist literary research.
+Dr. Brown's research centres on an ongoing interdisciplinary collaborative research endeavour — the Orlando Project (www.ualberta.ca/orlando), which published its flagship literary-historical textbase online with Cambridge University Press in 2006 (orlando.cambridge.org) and continues to innovate in the production of advanced tools for feminist literary research.
 Scholarly reviews have heralded the textbase as setting a new standard both in its scholarly area and in its digital delivery.
 This research has received funding from the Social Sciences and Humanities Research Council of Canada’s Major Collaborative Research Initiatives, Standard Research Grants, and Image, Text, Sound Technology programs, and from the Canadian Foundation for Innovation.

 Recent publications (often collaboratively authored) include: “Published Yet Never Done: the tension between projection and completion in digital humanities research,” Digital Humanities Quarterly (2009); “Pompilia: The Woman (in) Question.”
 Reprinted in Robert Browning’s Poetry (Norton, 2007); “Designing Rich-Prospect Access to a Feminist Literary History,” WWR: The Official Magazine of Women Writing and Reading (2007); two essays on the Orlando Project in the Silver Jubilee Issues of Tulsa Studies in Women’s Literature (2007); Between Markup and Delivery; or Tomorrow's Electronic Text Today," Mind Technologies: Humanities Computing and the Canadian Academic Community (University of Calgary P, 2006); "Alternatives to the Missionary Position: Anna Leonowens and Victorian Travel Writing,” reprint in Nineteenth-Century Literature Criticism (Gale 2007); “Facing the Deep: The Orlando Project Delivery System 1.0.”
 Text Technology (2005); “Sorting Things In: feminist knowledge representation and changing modes of scholarly production,” Women’s Studies International Forum 29 (2006).

-Since joining the University of Guelph in 1991, she has contributed to various aspects of university administration, including membership on the Senate Awards Committee and Board of Graduate Studies committee, and chairing on the College of Arts Awards Committee and the Senate Awards Editorial Subcommittee.
+Since joining the University of Guelph in 1991, she has contributed to various aspects of university administration, including membership on the Senate Awards Committee and Board of Graduate Studies Committee, and chairing on the College of Arts Awards Committee and the Senate Awards Editorial Subcommittee.
 She has served on numerous hiring and selection committees, participated actively in graduate and undergraduate curriculum development, and chaired the committee that proposed the joint doctoral program in English and Drama with Wilfrid Laurier University.
-She served on the Board of Governors from 2002-2005.
+She served on the Board of Governors from 2002-to 2005.
 She sat on the Portal Management Team and chaired its Evaluation subcommittee.
 She chaired the Visiting Speakers Committee in 2008.
-She has adjudicated for SSHRC, OGS, and internal scholarships and awards, as well as for the HASTAC MacArthur Foundation Digital Media and Learning Competition.
+She has adjudicated for Social Sciences and Humanities Research Council, Ontario Graduate Scholarship, and internal scholarships and awards, as well as for the HASTAC MacArthur Foundation Digital Media and Learning Competition.
 She has served on the editorial boards of the Victorian Review, NINES (Networked Interface for Nineteenth-Century Electronic Scholarship), and the Poetess Archive.